martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `each`

-Allows to iterate over the records that are targeted by the current query set.
+Allows iterating over the records that are targeted by the current query set.

 This method can be used to define a block that iterates over the records that are targeted by a query set: